postcss/autoprefixer/README.md

 ### Features

-There are 4 plugin’s options to disable some Autoprefixer features.
+You can use these plugin options to disable some of the Autoprefixer's features.

 * `supports: false` will disable `@supports` parameters prefixing.
 * `flexbox: false` will disable flexbox properties prefixing.